JetBrains/kotlin-web-site/docs/topics/basic-types.md

 [//]: # (title: Basic types)

 In Kotlin, everything is an object in the sense that you can call member functions and properties on any variable.
-Some types can have a special internal representation – for example, numbers, characters and booleans can be represented as primitive values at runtime – but to the user they look like ordinary classes.
+While certain types have an optimized internal representation as primitive values at runtime (such as numbers, characters, booleans and others), they appear and behave like regular classes to you.

 This section describes the basic types used in Kotlin:
 * [Numbers](numbers.md) and their [unsigned counterparts](unsigned-integer-types.md)